posix4e/shiller_wrapper_data/README.md

 - Interest rates
 - CPI data

-This data is widely used for market valuation analysis and historical research.
+This data is widely used for market valuation analysis and historical research.# Trigger Pages rebuild